jsbennett/jekyll-now/_posts/2018-06-25-Internship-Week-4.md

 Dependecy Injection = "Dependency injection is a pattern used to create instances of classes that other classes rely on without knowing at compile time which implementation will be used to provide that functionality."

 So basically Investion of Control is the methodology of what to do and Dependecy Injection is just one way of how to do it.
-Dependecy Injection is where you inject
+Dependecy Injection is where you inject dependecies into the methods.
+There are three ways:

+1. constructor injection - passing dependecy into the constructor
+2. setter injection - passing dependecy into the setter method
+3. interface injection - passing dependecy into the setter methods of an interface

 I also got the chance to attend the sprint retrospective and planning sessions.
 A retrospective is where the sprint team come together and discuss how the sprint has gone for eachother and the team.
 I found this really interesting and I was able to pick up tips on how to work better when working in a sprint.
 These include asking more questions and to try to not take on too much work at any one time.
 A sprint planing is where the team come together again and go through what wasn't complete in the last sprint and new work items in the backlogs and decide what to complete during the next sprint.
 From these meetings I was able to get a sense of how important planning actually is and also how important being realistic with how much work you will get done is to the progression of the team.